NOTICE OF PRIVACY PRACTICES

 For Treatment: We may use your health and treatment information to provide you with medical and behavioral health services.
 We may share your information with psychiatrists, therapists, case managers, your primary care physician (PCP), or other health professionals involved in your care.
 For example, your psychiatrist may need to know if you are allergic to certain medications.
 Your PCP may need to know if you are taking psychiatric medications, or we may need to talk to the pharmacist about your prescriptions.
 Different staff within Solvista Health may also share your information with each other.
 This is so they can coordinate your services, such as medications, individual therapy, group therapy, and case management.
 We may ask you to sign an authorization form allowing Solvista Health to release your information for some treatment disclosures even though it is not required.
 We do this so that you know who is getting your health information and so you can stay involved in your care.

-For Payment: We may use and share your health and treatment information to bill for the services you get and collect payment from payers, such as the Office of Behavioral Health (OBH), Health First Colorado (Medicaid), your insurance company, or others.
+For Payment: We may use and share your health and treatment information (includes medical, mental health and substance use) to bill for the services you get and collect payment from payers, such as the Office of Behavioral Health (OBH), Health First Colorado (Medicaid), your insurance company, or the authorized contractors, subcontractors, and other legal representatives for the purpose of carrying out payment and healthcare operation activities.
 For example, if you get Health First Colorado (Medicaid), we may need to give your healthcare information so Health First Colorado (Medicaid) will pay us for the services you received.
 We may also ask you to sign a form allowing the release of your information to your health insurance company before we provide you with services.

-For Health Care Operations: We may share your health information for the business activities of Solvista Health.
+For Health Care Operations: We may share your health information (includes medical, mental health, and substance use) for the business activities of Solvista Health.
 These uses and disclosures are necessary for day-to-day business functions and to ensure you get the best quality of care.
-For example, we may use your health information to review how well the clinical staff is doing, to complete audits by the State or by Health First Colorado (Medicaid), or to start new clinical services.
+For example, we may use your health information to review how well the clinical staff is doing, to complete audits by the State or by Health First Colorado (Medicaid), your insurance company and the authorized contractors, subcontractors, and their legal representatives, or to start new clinical services.
 We may call you or send you a survey to ask your opinion about our services.
+Some activities of Solivsta Health are done by contracts with other business associates or qualified service organizations.
+Some administrative, clinical, laboratory, quality assurance, billing, legal, auditing and health care management services may be done by contracting with other entities or businesses to do those services.
+Your protected health information will be given to those business associates or qualified service organizations as needed to do the activities they are under contact to do.
+Our business associates and qualified service organizations are required to protect and secure your health information that is released to them.

 Research: Under certain limited circumstances, we may share your health or treatment information for research purposes.
 For example, a research project may study all clients who use a certain medication for the same condition.
 All research projects must get special approval.
 We will ask for your permission if the researcher needs to have access to your name, address or other information that identifies who you are.
 You may participate in research or not.
 If you decide not to participate, it will not affect your care.